kerkness/wc-slack/README.md

 # WooSlack

-Basic slack integration for WooCommerce
+Basic slack integration for WooCommerce.

 ### Dependencies

-Run `composer install`  to create the autoloader
+Run `composer install`  to create the autoloader if installing from source.

 ### Usage